-Social media can be your business’ shop window, but understanding what works best to drive engagement with your audience takes experience and know-how.
+Social media can be your business’ shop window, but understanding what works best to drive engagement with your audience takes

 More than half of the global population – some 4.33 billion people – now use social media, with Facebook alone registering nearly 2.8 billion active users every month.